 Welcome to Class 3: our bright, spacious classroom near the front entrance of the school, and home this year to our year 3/4 class.
-Your teacher is Mrs Dodd and we have support from our wonderful teaching assistants Mrs Crumpton and Mrs Waller.
-The classroom has been redecorated during the holidays and is looking its very best!
-Take a look at the video for a sneak preview of what it will be like!
+Mrs Dodd is the teacher of Class 3.

 New Topic: Cooking up a Storm